Tattooing in China: Linguistic origin

-The character wén (文) is a pictogram, the oldest of the six categories of Chinese characters (liùshū (Six Writings, 六书, 六書)).
+The character is a pictogram, the oldest of the six categories of Chinese characters.
 The character was first seen in oracle bone script, where it resembles a standing human figure: the top end is the head, below the head are the arms extending to the left and right, and at the bottom are the two legs.
 Instances of this character also contain different graphical patterns in their centers.

 The Chinese bronze inscriptions of the character 文 are basically the same as those of the oracle bone script.
 In the small seal script, the character omits the pattern on the chest.
 After the change to clerical script, the character became further abstracted, and similar to its modern version.

-One early meaning of the character wén (文) was "interlaced patterns" or "intertwined drawings".
-When used as a verb, it is interpreted as to tattoo a pattern or design on the skin, such as in (writing craftsman, writer (文笔匠)) and (tattoo breaking hair (文身断发, 文身斷髮)).
-An early source of its usage is "The System of Kings" in the Book of Rites (Liji Wangzhi (礼记·王制)):
+One early meaning of the character was "interlaced patterns" or "intertwined drawings".
+When used as a verb, it is interpreted as to tattoo a pattern or design on the skin, such as in and.
+An early source of its usage is "The System of Kings" in the Book of Rites: